 Placeholder Picture

-Seven enthusiastic Swiss immigrants - Arnold Rutzer, Arthur Bachmann, Ruedi Peterer, Klaus Zahnd, Fritz Wagner, Hans Bossert and Peter Stapfer - founded the Yodel Club Heimattreu in the kitchen of Arnold Rutzer in Calgary, back in the fall of 1975.
+Seven enthusiastic Swiss immigrants - Arnold Rutzer, Arthur Bachmann, Ruedi Peterer, Klaus Zahnd, Fritz Wagner, Hans Bossert and Peter Stapfer - founded the Yodel Club Heimattreu in the kitchen of Arnold Rutzer in Calgary, Canada back in the fall of 1976.

-What brought us together was the love of singing, and, we are sure, a dose of home sickness.
-Creating a bit of Switzerland in the shadow of the Canadian Rocky Mountains played a significant role as well.
-None of the seven founders, ranging in age from 25 to 50 years old, thought about the profound impact this simple gathering would have on them and to so many others that would join over the years.
+None of the founders, ranging in age from 25 to 50 years old, even thought about the profound impact this simple gathering would have on them and toso many others that would join over the years.

-Looking back only two of the founders had a good knowledge of music and could read music, not that we had any song sheets.
+Only two of the founders had a good knowledge of music and could read music, not that we had song sheets to read.
 So, we learned by listening to tapes and records, which presented some challenges in getting the second tenor and first and second bass voices isolated.
-But it was fun and we started with songs we knew from the military service as none of us had been singingin a choir before!
+But it was fun, and we started with songs we knew from the military service as none of us had sung in a choir before!

-Our Mission was and is to preserve, practice and perform authentic and traditional Swiss Yodel songs.
-Uphold Swiss culture and language and to encourage other like-minded groups to do so as well.
+The aim then, as it is now, was to: “Preserve, practice and perform authentic and traditional Swiss Traditions, like Yodeling, Alphorn and Flag throwing and uphold Swiss culture and language and encourage other like-minded groups to do so as well.”

 Placeholder Picture